 In 2016 we hosted 17 tournaments and in 2017 45 tournaments.
 We decided that every family represented would go on our donation list.

 The response has been staggering.
 Our goal is to pay each family $500.
-We have now reached the point of having almost 120 families on the list.
+We have now reached the point of having a considerable wait list.
 For that reason we have stopped adding new families, for now until we can clear the backlog.
 For those families, we are leaving them on the list so that all families represented will eventually get the payout that we want to provide.

 Our tournaments are more than just a ball tourney.
 We have a full round of skills comps at our 2 day tournaments